18F/18f.gsa.gov/_posts/2018-11-20-introduction-to-remote-moderated-usability-testing-part-2-how.md

 listservs, social media, or even a popup on your website (which [we prefer](https://18f.gsa.gov/2017/11/08/four-lessons-we-learned-while-building-our-own-design-research-recruiting-tool/)).
 For example, a social media-based recruiter could just say

->*“Help us improve the design of 18F.gov!
+>*“Help us improve the design of OPM.gov!
 Sign up to participate in a remote usability test by emailing participate-18F@gsa.gov.
 Learn more about how we’ll protect your information at https://www.gsa.gov/reference/gsa-privacy-program/privacy-act-statement-for-design-research”*

 Give potential participants a couple of days to respond to the recruiter.
 In the interim, block off time on the calendars of those who